AIObjectives/talk-to-the-city-reports/README.md

 npm install
 ```

+You may also need to [install git lfs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) to use the provided examples of csv files.

 ### Using a provided example

 This repo comes with two examples of datasets and config files, including one called `example-polis` (using Polis data).